Complaints Rules of D.I.C. INVESTMENT , ID: 1643720 , registered office Room 1802, Dominion Centre ,

 Seller supplying the missing item,

-b) to the rectification of the defect by the Seller repairing the item,
+b) the rectification of the defect by the Seller repairing the item,

-c) to an appropriate discount of the purchase price, or
+c) get an appropriate discount of the purchase price, or

 The Buyer will notify the Seller about which right he has chosen to exercise when reporting the defect